Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Added support for damage bonus vs. dragons.
 This damage bonus affects wyrms, and will affect any other draconic creatures added later to the game.
+- Fixed an issue which caused unit/building proper names to overlap with other parts of the interface if a word in them was too long.

 * Units
 - When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.